-Researchers point out that in developing countries considerable pollution stems from “informal industries” including small-scale mines, brick kilns, and tanneries.
+Researchers point out that in developing countries, like Bangladesh in South Asia, considerable pollution stems from “informal industries” including small-scale mines, brick kilns, and tanneries.
 They note that problems are aggravated because “the location and activity of these firms is hard to observe” and the “resources for regulatory enforcement are often limited”.

 In Bangladesh, according to the researchers, there are “widespread violations” on environmental regulations controlling “brick manufacturing”, which has “implications for the health and well-being of the country”.

 In the study, the researchers developed an algorithm based on previous deep learning applications used in environmental monitoring and previous efforts to advocate deep learning to identify brick kilns.
 The algorithm could track down whether images contain kilns and localise kilns within the image.